This is an except from the SartRE + sARTre feature about Tarkovsky.

 A Cold War chiller – investigating Tarkovsky’s camer(a)lchemy in the opening of Veronica Swan’s Still Life.

-To revisit the film locations of Veronica Swan’s Still Life, where the movie bled into the real world, was to court a certain spectral echo, and yet we dared to poke the ghost, however, we had not anticipated a literal reenactment of its celebrated high-speed pursuit.
+To revisit the film locations of Veronica Swan’s Still Life, of 1993, where the movie bled into the real world, was to court a certain spectral echo, and yet we dared to poke the ghost, however, we had not anticipated a literal reenactment of its celebrated high-speed pursuit.
 In Swan’s unsettling tapestry, a crimson automobile emerges from the Cold War edifice nestled beneath the skeletal grace of the Great North Road’s radio transmitters – that ancient artery threading London to the North, a once pulsing vein which fell victim to the vampire teeth of the new A1 Motorway.
 For those forever captivated by the film’s opening, those who have pondered its intricate mechanics, asking how the unseen gears might possibly drive Swan’s dark chariot; we ventured forth on your behalf to unearth its secrets, digging in the soil by the swallow holes, though certain balletic camera movements still defy rational explanation to this day.
-It was, famously, a single, unbroken shot, the camera itself a bespoke marvel, procured by the enigmatic Tarkovsky, a veteran of legendary cinematic moments, including the final, lingering gaze of Antonioni’s The Passenger, (the alias under which a teenage M.J McCarthy Jnr, one of the shadows behind the Still Life soundtrack, released an early cassette, recorded in the 1980s on Warrengate Road, the location of the legendary ‘swallow dive’ scene, which we cover in our feature about THE REGAN TAPES).
+It was, famously, a single, unbroken shot, the camera itself a bespoke marvel, procured by the enigmatic Tarkovsky, a veteran of legendary cinematic moments, including the final, lingering gaze of Antonioni’s The Passenger, (the alias under which a teenage M.J McCarthy Jnr, one of the shadows behind the Still Life soundtrack, released an early cassette, recorded in the 1980s on Warrengate Road, the location of the legendary ‘swallow dive’ scene, which we cover in our parallel feature about THE REGAN TAPES).

 It is from the Novosti Press Agency.
 The slide says Leningrad, Fotopribor, Made in USSR.
 On the reverse of the slide it says View of the University across the Neva River.
 If any of our readers can locate it we will gladly offer a reward.